The Supply Chain of the Future: from Reactive to Predictive

 Business Continuity System

-• Diversification Of the sources of supply
+• Diversification of sources of supply

-• Monitoring continuous with digital tools
+• Continuous monitoring with digital tools

-Supply Chain Digitization
+Digitization of Supply Chain

-Digitization improves transparency, collaboration and efficiency through:
+Digitization improves transparency, collaboration, and efficiency through:

 In an increasingly unstable and competitive global environment, the evolution of the Supply Chain is no longer a choice, but a necessity to ensure business continuity and the ability of companies to adapt to new competitive scenarios.